-<EXT1>I expect something, e.g. a disjunction.
+I expect something, e.g. a disjunction.
 I don´t know which of the “possibilities” will occur, but “one of them” will occur, I can anticipate that, I “know” that, e.g. in playing dice, and I am just tensed (gespannt) towards what will come, about “how it turns out to be”.
 The tension, this emotional state, finds its release.//But also when I am certain of what will occur, I am eventually anxious.
 The lover will surely arrive “I cannot wait for it”, which means, I cannot bear at all the sweet agony of expecting, I am in a feverish expectation.
-The expectation is an “intention” in the special sense of a being-tensed-towards, that is, a tension, and only the second is an emotional expectation
+The expectation is an “intention” in the special sense of a being-tensed-towards, that is, a tension, and only the second is an emotional expectation.
+(2021b, p.

-<source>(Hua XLIII/3, p.
 387)

-<TX2>According to this text, expectations can be more or less determined; sometimes I only know within certain margins what will occur and sometimes the expectation is more determined: I know exactly what will happen and, nevertheless, I am “tensed” towards.
+According to this text, expectations can be more or less determined; sometimes I only know within certain margins what will occur and sometimes the expectation is more determined: I know exactly what will happen and, nevertheless, I am “tensed” toward.
 Expectations move in a field of relative determination and indeterminacy and the degree of its affective tension depends on this degree of determination or indeterminacy.
 The analysis of the role of the indeterminacy of the consciousness of the future in the feeling of anxiety can serve as a concrete example.
-Anxiety would increase or decrease depending on the uncertainty of the consciousness of the future (on this issue see Micali, 2021).
+Anxiety would increase or decrease depending on the uncertainty of the consciousness of the future (on this issue see Micali, 2022).

-<TX2>As I understand it, in the framework of Husserl’s phenomenology we can speak of “emotional expectations” in two senses.
+As I understand it, in the framework of Husserl’s phenomenology we can speak of “emotional expectations” in two senses.
 On the one hand, when the expectation is related to a present emotional experience: a present feeling, valuation, or willing act gives place to an expectation that is emotional because the act at stake belongs to the sphere of Gemüt.
 In Husserl’s terminology, feeling, valuing and willing are “emotional experiences” (Gemütserlebnisse), which belong to the non-theoretical dimension of consciousness.
 On the other hand, the expectation can be emotionally “colored”, regardless of what kind of act is at stake.
 I can anticipate something perceptually and, on the grounds of the same perceptual intention, an emotional expectation can arise.
 An example of an emotional expectation based on a perception will make it clear: I see a door and a person behind the door and I anticipate that the door will open and that the person will enter the room.
 In this case, my expectation is not only “doxical”, because I also want the person behind the door to enter the room.
-Besides the presentification of what will happen, emotionally, my expectation is not oriented towards this purely “objectual” aspect (“door”, “person behind the door”, “person entering”) but to the value of the door opening and the person entering the room.
+Besides the presentification of what will happen, emotionally, my expectation is not oriented toward this purely “objectual” aspect (“door”, “person behind the door”, “person entering”) but to the value of the door opening and the person entering the room.
 Regarding this aspect, emotional expectations are very close to desires.